vivshaw/vocola3-dotfiles/README.md

 This grammar is still in heavy development, and is rather a mess at the moment.
 I'll be updating this readme with a description of the commands as I implement them.

-## Installation
-In order to use this grammar, you'll first need to activate Windows Speech Recognition and install [Vocola 3](http://vocola.net/default.asp).
-You'll also need Sublime Text, Git Bash, and the Chrome browser with Vimium, as these were the applications that I designed the grammar around.
-Once these are all working, you can clone this repo into your Vocola 3 settings folder (likely at
-C:\Users\YourName\Documents\Vocola3\), replacing its contents.